By using this site, you agree to the Privacy Policy and Terms of Use.

 1. Prep your space for a smooth, welcoming reentry.

 Nothing snaps you out of a vacation high faster than returning to a mess.
-“A lot of people will come back and see a pile of dishes or laundry on the floor,” Michael Ceely, LMFT, licensed psychotherapist and owner of Ceely Counseling in San Francisco, tells SELF—which is why it’s worth taking extra time to make your space tidy and cozy before heading out.
+“A lot of people will come back and see a pile of dishes or laundry on the floor,” Michael Ceely, LMFT, licensed psychotherapist and owner of Ceely Counseling in San Francisco, tells SELF—which is why it’s worth making your space tidy and cozy before heading out.

-That may include changing your sheets, taking out the trash, running the dishwasher, scrubbing your tub, or emptying your fridge of perishables that might expire.
+In other words, change your sheets, take out the trash, run the dishwasher, scrub your tub, or empty your fridge of perishables that might expire.
 Instead of being greeted with crumbs, clutter, and filth, you’re welcomed into a put-together haven (which Ceely says should help soften the transition from being OOO).

 2. Give yourself a buffer day or two.

-After days of carefree fun and relaxation, it’s hard for anyone to quickly readjust, so Ceely suggests leaving time to ease back in when possible.
+After days of carefree fun and relaxation, it’s hard for anyone to quickly readjust.
+For that reason, Ceely suggests leaving time to ease back in when possible.
 Going forward, it might help to intentionally plan your return for, say, a Saturday night or Sunday morning instead of getting home with barely enough time to prep for the Monday madness.
 And if you can, keep that day as wide open as possible—not for errands, appointments, or social outings but just to unpack and decompress.

 It’s tempting to squeeze every last minute out of your trip or jump right into your to-do list—but trust us, your future self will be so grateful that you gave yourself this breathing room in advance.